tes/kubernaut/CONTRIBUTING.md

 The only valid reason for comments is to explain why confusing code cannot be simplified - maybe you're working around a bug in a 3rd party library or implementing a naturally complicated algorithm (e.g. [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 If you use comments to explain code for some other reason, then instead of writing the comment, take the time to simplify the code.

 ### Automated Tests
-The code base is pretty well tested and will continue to be so.
+The code base is well tested and will continue to be so.
+I try to vaoid mockings because tests which use mocking assert interactions rather than side effects.
+Interactions change even when the side effects stay the same, so this approach to testing is more brittle.
+The tests express implementation, rather than intent.

 ### Syntax
 Please adhere to the linting rules.